1. What are the features of this ranking system?

 8. Why are there two overall performance-based rankings?

 NTU Ranking offers two sets of ranking results indicating the overall performance of the universities.
-The first set is based on the original scores of the universities, and the second is the ranking result where the original scores have been further adjusted by university faculty numbers.
-After the 2007 ranking was released, many suggestions were made concerning the factor of faculty size, and therefore in 2008 this ranking system began offering adjusted rankings based on faculty number.
+The first set is based on the original scores of the universities, and the second is the ranking result where the original scores have been further adjusted by university full-time equivalent academic staff numbers.
+After the 2007 ranking was released, many suggestions were made concerning the factor of full-time equivalent academic staff size, and therefore in 2008 this ranking system began offering adjusted rankings based on number of full-time equivalent academic staff number.
 However, the ranking based on the original scores is still considered the official result of the annual ranking project.
-Readers are reminded that the faculty number information used for the adjusted calculation was drawn from various sources, and thus it does not constitute a concrete basis for cross-institution or cross-domain comparisons.
+Readers are reminded that the full-time equivalent academic staff number information used for the adjusted calculation was drawn from various sources, and thus it does not constitute a concrete basis for cross-institution or cross-domain comparisons.

 9. What distinguishes this ranking system from the Academic Ranking of World Universities published by Shanghai Jiao Tong University?